-Satisfactory: Performs the step or task according to the standard procedure or guidelines

-Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines

-Not observed: Step or task not performed by participant during evaluation by trainer
+Satisfactory: Performs the step or task according to the standard procedure or guidelines Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines Not observed: Step or task not performed by participant during evaluation by trainer

-Partio cipant: Date ob serve d: (Mar ny of the following steps/tasks should be performed simultaneously) EP/TASK CAS SES 1 2 3 4 5 GET TING READY 1.
+ST EP/TASK CAS SES 1 2 3 4 5 GET TING READY 1.
 Prepare the necessary equipment.
-2. Explain to the woman (and her support person) what is going to be done listen to her, respond attentively to her questions and concerns and obtainformed consent.
-3. Examine the woman, assess her condition and examine the medical reco ord 4.
-Infuse IV fluids.
+2. Explain to the woman (and her support person) what is going to be done, listen to her, respond attentively to her questions and concerns and obtain informed consent.
+3. Examine the woman, assess her condition and examine the medical record for information and completeness.
+4. Infuse IV fluids.
 5. Catheterise the woman's bladder and shave if necessary.
 6. Have anaesthetist give anaesthesia and prophylactic antibiotics.
 7. Put on personal protective equipment.
 PRE -PROCEDURE TASKS 1.
-Put on theatre clothes, protective footwear, cap, facemask, protective ey glasses and a plastic apron. /e- 2.
-Perform a surgical handscrub and put on high-level disinfected or sterile surgical gloves and a sterile gown.
-9 3.
-Ensure that the instruments and supplies are available and arrange ther sterile tray.
-Conduct an instrument and swab count and ask an assistant on board.
+Put on theatre clothes, protective footwear, cap, facemask, protective eye- glasses and a plastic apron.
+2. Perform a surgical handscrub and put on high-level disinfected or sterile surgical gloves and a sterile gown.
+3. Ensure that the instruments and supplies are available and arrange them on a sterile tray.
+Conduct an instrument and swab count and ask an assistant to note on board.
 4. Ensure that an assistant is scrubbed and dressed.
 PRE PARING THE WOMAN 1.
 Place the woman in the supine position on the operating table.
 2. Ensure that the anaesthesia has taken full effect.
-3. Apply antiseptic solution to the abdomen and place a drape over the wo man.
-OPE NING THE ABDOMEN 1.
-Make a 2-3cm midline vertical incision (or transverse as per skin incision the umbilicus to the pubic hair through skin and fascia.) below 2.
-Lengthen the incision and separate the rectus muscle.
+3. Apply antiseptic solution to the abdomen and place a drape over the woman.
+OPE ENING THE ABDOMEN 1.
+Make a 2-3cm midline vertical incision (or transverse as per skin incision) below the umbilicus to the pubic hair through skin and fascia.
+2. Lengthen the incision and separate the rectus muscle.
 3. Examine the uterus for the site of rupture.
 4. Aspirate blood from the abdomen and remove any blood clots.
-5. Place a bladder retractor and self-retaining abdominal retractors
+5. Place a bladder retractor and self-retaining abdominal retractors.